fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 and it would expect the function to return an array of the modification of DiaryEntry type which includes only the four declared fields.

-Since [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk) requires the type it modifies to be given as a [type variable](http://www.typescriptlang.org/docs/handbook/generics.html#working-with-generic-type-variables), simillar as the Array, we have now two nested type variables and the syntax looks already a bit odd.
+Since [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk) requires the type it modifies to be given as a [type variable](http://www.typescriptlang.org/docs/handbook/generics.html#working-with-generic-type-variables), similar as the Array, we have now two nested type variables and the syntax looks already a bit odd.
 We can improve the readability by using the [alternative](http://www.typescriptlang.org/docs/handbook/basic-types.html#array) syntax of arrays:

 ```js
 const getNonSensitiveEntries =